DesignLiquido/xslt-processor/README.md

 ## Conformance

-A few features that are required by the XSLT and XPath standards were left out.
+A few features that are required by the XSLT and XPath standards were left out (but patches to add them are welcome).
 They are marked in the source code using throw-statements.
 See xslt.js.

 The DOM implementation is minimal so as to support the XSLT processing, and not intended to be complete.